sutrisno-20/CodingTalk-LandingPages/README.md

-# Udacoing-web
+# Coding Talk - Landing Pages (Udacoding)

-This repo explain about how to make landing pages using html dan CSS
+This repo explain about how to make landing pages using html dan CSS.

+It is simple make landing pages.